SharonLutz/ePowerLI/README.md

 ## ePowerLI
-An R package that performs an empirical power analysis for the interaction of 2 normally distributed traits on a multivariate normally distributed outcome in an unbalanced longitudinal study design
+An R package that performs an empirical power analysis for the interaction of 2 normally distributed traits on a multivariate normally distributed outcome in an unbalanced longitudinal study design.

 ## Installation
 devtools needs to be installed once if it has not already been installed.